Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

+* [What to do when a loved one is taken by the Russians](https://www.ukrinform.ua/rubric-society/3458231-ak-diati-koli-rodici-ci-znajomi-potrapili-v-polon-do-rosian.html) — "If your relatives or acquaintances are captured, report it to the nearest police station or other authorities.
+You should also contact the [Joint Center for Search and Release of Prisoners](https://ssu.gov.ua/en/zakhyshchaiemo-ukrainu-razom) by phone +38 067 650 83 32; +38 098 087 36 01 or to [united.centre.ssu@gmail.com](mailto:united.centre.ssu@gmail.com), the Central Office advises."
+    * "It is also advisable to collect facts and evidence needed to search for a person - screenshots of messages, audio recordings of conversations, video from surveillance cameras and more."
+[Source](https://www.facebook.com/JusticeKyiv/posts/353270316844203)
 * If you lose contact with your loved ones, you can contact the [Red Cross Search Service of Ukraine](https://redcross.org.ua/en/tracing-service/) at the following numbers:

     ▫️Kiev – 096 304 4375, 066 250 9957